chuangcaleb/obsidian-caleb-public/Making My Website Guestbook.md

 ## TL;DR

 - Built a Google Form
-	- Manually distribute the link to personal people
+	- Manually+personally distribute the link to people
 - Google Form writes to a Google Sheet spreadsheet
-- Use a package to (authenticated) read from the Google Sheet
+- Use a package to (make an authenticated) read from the Google Sheet
 - Render results on site
-- Click the skip link to skip ahead to the [[#Implementation]]
+- Click [this skip link](#Implementation) to skip past the requirements specs to the implementation

 ## Requirements

 The guestbook consists of three parts:

-1. A public web form
+1. 📝 A public web form
-2. A persistent storage/database
+2. 💾 A persistent storage/database
-3. A web page to render entries from the storage
+3. 🖼️ A web page to render entries from the storage

-I already had the website <https://chuangcaleb.com> so it’s just a matter of the first two!
+I already had my website `chuangcaleb.com`, so it’s just a matter of the first two!

 One particular general requirement was to be able to **review a form entry** before marking it as “safe” for building on the webpage.
 This is to protect against malicious actors who somehow get a hold of the web form link, and writes malicious content that automatically gets published to the site.
 Think of those YouTube comment bots.
 Yucks.